Skip to content

 Write a positioning statement

-By now you should have a good idea of how you want to be perceived, the next step is to formalise thoughts and develop a statement.
+By now you should have a good idea of how you want to be perceived.
+The next step is to formalize these ideas into a written statement.

 2. Make it unique